 Faculty of Social Sciences

-Submit one copy of the printed dissertation to the Faculty’s doctoral student services.
-Any remaining copies are to be distributed, at the doctoral candidate’s discretion, to the pre-examiners, supervisors and professors in charge of the discipline.
-If you have been granted a special exemption regarding the electronic publication of your dissertation, please submit, in addition to the printed copy, the entire dissertation as a single PDF file to the Faculty Council members who will decide on the grade (including articles, if any, in their publication layout).
-You have received the contact information of the members by e-mail.
+Printed copies are to be distributed to the pre-examiners, supervisors and professors in charge of the discipline.
+If you have been granted a special exemption regarding the electronic publication of your dissertation, please submit the entire dissertation as a single PDF file to the Faculty Council members who will decide on the grade (including articles, if any, in their publication layout).
+You have received the contact information of the Faculty Council members by e-mail.
 The file should be sent using the Funet FileSender service.

 Faculty of Theology